voxpupuli/puppet-icinga2/README.md

 i.e. 'vhost => config in host.vars.vhosts'.
 Defaults to false.

 ##### `apply_target`
-An object type on which to target the apply rule.
+Optional fo an object type on which to target the apply rule.
 Valid values are `Host` and `Service`.
 Defaults to `Host`.

 ##### `import`
 A sorted list of templates to import in this object.
 Defaults to an empty array.